NunoAGoncalves/LeetCode_100days/README.md

 How Many Numbers Are Smaller Than The Current Number - Completed on 20/07/2020 ✓

 Sum of Nodes with Even-Valued Grandparent - Completed on 21/07/2020 ✓

+Find a Corresponding Node of a Binary Tree in a Clone of That Tree - Completed on 22/07/2020 ✓

 ## Description